EmmoCodes/EmmoCodes/README.md

 - 📫 How to reach me: **Gianluca1996@gmx.de**

-- ⚡ Fun fact: **did interfaces for World of Warcraft and my friends did 0.5% titles with it and world top 200 curves.**
+- ⚡ Fun fact: **created interfaces for World of Warcraft and my friends did 0.5% titles with it and world top 200 curves.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">